20 Best Cities in France

 Montpellier is a happening multicultural city with a large university student population, which gives the city an energetic and youthful vibe.
 A new fleet of designer street cars outdo the Paris Métro with artwork by couturier Christian Lacroix.

-Exuding a fashionable sensibility, Montpellier features graceful tree-lined boulevards, spacious public squares, and 19th-century Haussmann buildings that are reminiscent of Paris.
+Exuding a fashionable sensibility, Montpellier has a wealth of tourist attractions: beautiful tree-lined boulevards, spacious public squares, and 19th-century Haussmann buildings that are reminiscent of Paris.
 The Place de la Comédie exemplifies the stylish culture of Montpellier, with its grand Opéra Comédie (Opera House) and lively sidewalk cafés.

 Accommodation: Where to Stay in Montpellier